georgehua/energy-consumption-prediction/README.md

    - `MODEL_PATH`: the directory of the saved models or the model itself.

-8. **Evaluation & Prediction**
+### 4.8.
+Evaluation & Prediction

-The RMSE score on test set is 1.278, and I consider the result as a success (the winner is 1.231, so my solution is 3.8% less accuate than the top solution).
+The RMSE score on test set is 1.278, and I consider the result as a success (the winner is 1.231, so my solution is 3.8% less accurate than the top solution).
 There might be some factors influence the results that out of my control:
-- The test set is seperated into public and private score board (a convention of the Kaggle competition), and scoring participatants seperately.
-But there might be bias during the seperation process.
+- The test set is separated into public and private score board (a convention of the Kaggle competition), and scoring participants separately.
+But there might be bias during the separation process.
 - I didn't use leaked buildings data, but many participants did.

 **Sample predictions for building No.168**
 <img src="docs/figures/168_electricity.png">
 <img src="docs/figures/168_chilledwater.png">
 <img src="docs/figures/168_hotwater.png">

 **Shapley Values Plot**